TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 Ordered dictionaries are just like regular dictionaries but have some extra capabilities relating to ordering operations.
-They have become less important now that the built-in :class:`dict` class gained the ability to remember insertion order (this new behavior became guaranteed in Python 3.7).
+They have become less important now that the built-in :class:`dict` kundi gained the ability to remember insertion order (this new behavior became guaranteed in Python 3.7).

-Some differences from :class:`dict` still remain:
+Some differences kutoka :class:`dict` still remain:

 * The regular :class:`dict` was designed to be very good at mapping operations.
 Tracking insertion order was secondary.